 The skin is regarded as the mirror of an individual's inner health.
-Skin is the seat of sense organs and the senses of touch, pain, temperature, pressure are felt by it.
-Skin shoud be given due care and attention.
-If the skin is not cared
+It is the seat of sense organs and the senses of touch, pain, temperature, pressure are felt by it.
+Skin should be given due care and attention lest, it shall suffer from

 Some characteristics of ideal skin